 Flow cytometer and microfluidic preparation

-The microfluidic setup was constructed with a 3-channel microfluidic flow controller (OB1, Elveflow), a microfluidic flow sensor (MSF, Elveflow), microfluidic chips, microfluidic reservoirs, a syringe, and a waste tank.
+The microfluidic setup was constructed with a 3-channel microfluidic flow controller (OB1, Elveflow), a microfluidic flow sensor (MFS, Elveflow), microfluidic chips, microfluidic reservoirs, a syringe, and a waste tank.
 Prior to the experiments, the reservoirs were filled with deionized water.
 During the experiments, we first opened the pump side valve (Valve 1) while blocking the syringe side valve (Valve 2) to flush the chip with deionized water from all three channels, effectively cleaning the channels before the measurements.
 Following the pre-experimental cleaning, we halted the pump and replaced the solution in the two small reservoirs connected to the side channels of the chip with HBSS (saline solution).
 We then reactivated the pump to establish a stable, focused flow.
 Upon achieving the flow without bubbles in the channels, we closed Valve 1 and opened Valve 2.
 The samples were injected into the tubes and the chip by a syringe.
 Once the samples filled the tubes (1-2 mL, determined empirically), we closed Valve 2 and reopened Valve 1, allowing the samples to be automatically and controllably introduced into the chip.

 Figure 2.
 Schematic of detailed microfluidics illustration.
 CH1~4: Channel #1~4.